Bacterial microcompartment

 The first structure of a bacterial microcompartment shell, determined by X-ray crystallography and cryo-electron microscopy contains representatives of each of the shell protein types: BMC-P, BMC-H and BMC-T, in both its trimer (upper right) and dimer of trimer (lower right), forms.

 Bacterial microcompartments (BMCs) are organelle-like structures found in bacteria.
 They consist of a protein shell that encloses enzymes and other proteins.
 BMCs are typically about 40–200 nanometers in diameter and are made entirely of proteins.
 The shell functions like a membrane, as it is selectively permeable.
-Other protein-based compartments found in bacteria and archaea include encapsulin nanocompartments and big gas vesicles.
+Other protein-based compartments found in bacteria and archaea include encapsulin nanocompartments and gas vesicles.

 Discovery

 The first BMCs were observed in the 1950s in electron micrographs of cyanobacteria, and were later named carboxysomes after their role in carbon fixation was established.
 Until the 1990s, carboxysomes were thought to be an oddity confined to certain autotrophic bacteria.
 But then genes coding for proteins homologous to those of the carboxysome shell were identified in the pdu (propanediol utilization) and eut (ethanolamine utilization) operons.
 Subsequently, transmission electron micrographs of Salmonella cells grown on propanediol or ethanolamine showed the presence of polyhedral bodies similar to carboxysomes.
 The term metabolosome is used to refer to such catabolic BMCs (in contrast to the autotrophic carboxysome).

 Although the carboxysome, propanediol utilizing (PDU), and ethanolamine utilizing (EUT) BMCs encapsulate different enzymes and therefore have different functions, the genes encoding for the shell proteins are very similar.
 Most of the genes (coding for the shell proteins and the encapsulated enzymes) from experimentally characterized BMCs are located near one another in distinct genetic loci or operons.
 There are currently over 20,000 bacterial genomes sequenced, and bioinformatics methods can be used to find all BMC shell genes and to look at what other genes are in the vicinity, producing a list of potential BMCs.
 In 2014, a comprehensive survey identified 23 different loci encoding up to 10 functionally distinct BMCs across 23 bacterial phyla.
 In 2021, in an analysis of over 40,000 shell protein sequences, it was shown that at least 45 phyla have members that encode BMCs, and the number of functional types and subtypes has increased to 68.
 The role of BMCs in the human microbiome is also becoming clear.